Fort Bend ISD board member claims timing of superintendent's retirement is 'lacking due process'

 After the lunch, Malone said she immediately got legal counsel involved but said there was a lack of response.

 "There is due process, and any employee deserves a right to have due process," Malone said.
-"The timing along indicates the fast track nature of this indicates it was lacking due process."
+"The timing alone indicates the fast track nature of this, indicates it was lacking due process."

 During the board meeting, Whitbeck said she was blindsided when she was approached in November.
-She said she has never been part of any closed-session discussion or had the opportunity to talk to the board and ask questions.
+She said she was never part of any closed-session discussions and never had the opportunity to talk to the board or ask questions.

 Malone also said she wanted the chance to tell the other board members on Monday that they didn't have to vote in favor of the retirement and it wasn't too late, but because she was shut down, she said she didn't get the opportunity to do that.